-The measure of the wearing out, consumption or other reduction in the economic life of a fixed asset, whether arising from use, passing of time or obsolescence
+The measure of the wearing out, consumption or other reduction in the economic life of a fixed asset, whether arising from use, passing of time or obsolescence through technical or other changes.

 Earmarked Reserves Amounts set aside for a specific purpose, a particular service or a type of expenditure.
 Technically, they are part of the General Fund, but they are set out as a separate part of usable reserves.